timjogorman/RicherEventDescription/guidelines.md

 capturing the full range of "what is being talked about".

-If you find syntax trees complex and scary, don't worry: all you need to do is follow some basic rules for what we call "head finding".
-In general:

-- The traditional notion of headedness is that there is a word in each phrase which essentially defines and represents that phrase.
-The head is not the most important part of a phrase, but instead can usually stand in for the entire phrase and mean roughly the same thing with roughly the same grammatical properties.

-- One casual way to test this is what lexical term would be used in a repeated version of the same.
-If you constantly talk about "John's insatiable hunger for more donuts", one might refer to that hunger as "that hunger", but not by "those donuts".
+If you find syntax trees complex and scary, don't worry: all you need to do is follow some basic rules for what we call "head finding", which generally just means that there is a word in each phrase which is subsistutable for the whole phrase.
+One casual way to test this is to ask what lexical term would be used in a repeated version of the same phrase.
+If you constantly talk about "John's insatiable hunger for more donuts", one might refer to that hunger as "his hunger", but not by "his donuts".

-- For verb phrases and adjective phrases this will be simple, and there is no need to think of things in terms of **syntactic heads** at all.
+For verb phrases and adjective phrases this will be simple, and there is no need to think of things in terms of **syntactic heads** at all.
 You will only be annotating the verb or adjective in the phrase, and nothing more.
 Thus, look at the events in the following examples